 Course Description

-This course approaches the problem of development from both a descriptive and experimental point-of-view.
-Examples will be drawn from the most intensively investigated organisms, including both invertebrates and vertebrates.
-These embryos are amenable to a wide range of experimental manipulations of their tissues, cells, and molecules.
-We will explore the major events leading to the formation of the embryo, and examine how various experimental manipulations help to define the mechanisms involved in generating different cell types and embryonic structures.
+Animals, including you, are comprised of an organized collection of functionally diverse cells that arose from a single fertilized egg.
+The fundamental question in developmental biology is how do differences arise between cells and tissues in the embryo.
+This course approaches the problem of animal development from both descriptive and experimental perspectives.
+Examples will be taken from the most intensively investigated organisms, including invertebrates and vertebrates, as well as from both classic and modern experimental approaches.
+We will explore the major events leading to the formation of the embryo and examine how various experimental manipulations help to define the mechanisms involved in generating different cell types and embryonic structures.

 Prerequisites